 There are specific rules in the WTR relating to statutory holiday entitlement.
 Any specific rules in relation to contractual holiday entitlement are usually in a contract of employment, or other written agreement between the employer and employee.

-This note is written on the basis that a variable hour employee will have statutory only holiday entitlement.
+This guide is written on the basis that a variable hour employee will only have statutory holiday entitlement.
 However, if you have full-time employees doing similar work to employees on a variable hours contract, you should always pro-rate the full-time entitlement for employees with variable working hours.
 You should not single out variable hours employees and limit their entitlement to statutory only on the basis that they are working irregular hours.
 This may give rise to discrimination claims under employment legislation.

 Where you have full-time employees doing very different types of work to your variable hours employees, it may be possible to justify giving different entitlements.
 For example, a full-time manager could be entitled to 30 days plus public holidays.
 On the other hand, a manual labourer with irregular hours could have the statutory minimum of 28 days inclusive of public holidays.